What To Do If Your Car Is Totaled After An Accident In Colorado

 If a vehicle is seriously damaged in an accident, it may not be worth fixing.
-The insurance company may call it a total loss or “totaled.”
+The insurance company may call it a total loss, also known as a “totaled vehicle.”
 When this happens, it’s important that the insurance company pays you fairly.
 Knowing what to do when your car is totaled can ensure you get the compensation you deserve.

 Our Colorado car accident attorneys share how to know if your car is a total loss and what steps you should take next.